Unfolding Ordered Matrices into BioFabric Motifs: Case Study

 \begin{description} \item[FLT:] The ``flashtap'' data set used for MultiPiles~\cite{multipiles}.
 It is a temporal data set consisting of 96 time steps, each representing functional brain connectivity measured in a Parkinson’s disease study.
 The graphs each have 29 vertices and are rather dense. \item[MIS] The well-known Les Mis\'erables data set~\cite{lesmis}, summarizing character interactions in the Les Mis\'erables book.
 This graph has 77 vertices, representing characters, which decompose into clear subgroups depending on their roles in the story. \item[ZKC:] A social network of karate club members, studied by Zachary~\cite{zachary-karate}.
 The data set has 34 vertices, representing the members of the club, and the edges model social interactions of club member outside of their club meetings. \item[SCH:] Temporal network data representing social interaction between children and teachers at a primary school~\cite{Gemmetto2014, 10.1371/journal.pone.0023176}.
 The data set is split into 1-hour intervals, resulting in 17 graphs.
 Each graph has 242 vertices and is fairly sparse. \end{description}

-\mypar{Implementation.} We build on our previous implementation in Java 21~\cite{DBLP:journals/corr/abs-2601-11171}.
+\mypar{Implementation.} We build on our previous implementation in Java 21~\cite{DBLP:journals/corr/abs-2601-11171} which is available online~\cite{code}.
 The matrix reordering step of the pipeline utilizes the Concorde TSP solver~\cite{concorde} on the NEOS server~\cite{neos}.
-All figures in Section~\ref{sec:case-study}, as well as Figure~\ref{fig:teaser} are produced using this implementation; the pipeline parameter settings are denoted for each figure.
+All figures in Section~\ref{sec:case-study}, as well as Figure~\ref{fig:teaser} are produced using this implementation; the pipeline parameter settings are denoted in the caption of each figure.